XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/session-plan.md

 Read [the game start script] and move through the world accordingly.

+Share the session's outline.

 ## Form the delivery squads [20]

 Form the delivery squads.
-Place the members of a squad in their deicated room.
+Place the members of a squad in their dedicated room.

 Ask each squad to discuss the following topics, in a ten-minute timebox: